RakhithJK/PHPMailer-wiki/Troubleshooting.md

 250 SMTPUTF8
 ```

 (just type "QUIT" to get out of that).
 Notice that the verify return code is 0, which indicates successful verification.
 The `verify error:num=20:unable to get local issuer certificate` is not a problem.
-You can make the same kind of connection to your own server, or using different ports, though if you connect to port 465 you should skip the `-starttls smtp` option.

 ## "Could not instantiate mail function"